 Jo Morris has recently written for The Times arguing that breaches of the Official Secrets Act do not require further protection.

 The first novel by Imran Mahmood "You Don't Know Me" is being made into a TV show - currently filming in Birmingham and hopefully on TV later this year.
 Imran's knowledge of the criminal justice system, combined with great imagination and a fantastic writing style makes for a brilliant book.
-His second novel, "I Know What I Saw" will be released on 10 June.Subscribe for criminal updates
+His second novel, "I Know What I Saw" was released to critical acclaim on 10 June 2021.Subscribe for criminal updates